What does the IMPRS doctoral program offer?

 - two letters of recommendation, which will be transmitted from the referees to the MPP.

 The Executive Committee, which consists of members of all three IMPRS EPP institutions, examines the applications.
-Selected candidates will be invited to the MPP.
+Selected candidates will be invited to the MPP for a presentation and interviews.

 Successful applicants will receive an offer for admission to the IMPRS.
 The beginning of the doctoral work will be determined in consultation with the advisor.